Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Analytic Calibration Methods

-are obtained from (\ref{Taylor-at-0}). \item A linear equation is fitted to the implied volatilities for short maturities as a function of the log-moneyness $(x-k)$.
-Equation (\ref{IV-at-zero}) provides the value of $\rho\nu$.
+By fitting a linear equation to the implied volatilities for short maturities as a function of the log-moneyness $(x-k)$, equation (\ref{IV-at-zero}) provides the value of $\rho\nu$.
 Notice that for strikes close to the money, the linear component is stronger than the curvature, making it difficult to estimate $\nu$ directly.